 Line 1.
-If you checked "Yes" on this line, you must complete Part VI-A or VI-B and provide the required additional information; otherwise, the return may be considered incomplete.
+If the organization answered "Yes" on this line, it must complete Part VI-A or VI-B and include the additional information discussed under those parts; otherwise, the return may be considered incomplete.

 Enter the total expenses paid or incurred in connection with the lobbying activities described on line 1.
-The amount of expenses you enter should equal the amounts on line 38, Part VI-A, or line i, Part VI-B. If columns (a) and (b) of line 38 are both completed, enter both amounts separately.
+The amount of expenses the organization enters must equal the amounts on line 38, Part VI-A, or line i, Part VI-B.

 Substantial part test.
-In general, a section 501(c)(3) organization may not devote a "substantial part" of its activities to attempts to influence legislation.
-Under the "substantial part" test, if such an organization engages in substantial lobbying activities, the organization will lose both its tax-exempt status and its ability to receive tax-deductible charitable contributions.
-Except for churches, certain church affiliated organizations, and private foundations, an organization that loses its section 501(c)(3) status because it did not meet the "substantial part" test will owe an excise tax under section 4912 on all of its lobbying expenditures.
+In general, a section 501(c)(3) organization may not devote a substantial part of its activities to attempts to influence legislation.
+Under the substantial part test, if such an organization engages in substantial lobbying activities, the organization will lose both its tax-exempt status and its ability to receive tax-deductible charitable contributions.
+Except for churches, certain church affiliated organizations, and private foundations, an organization that loses its section 501(c)(3) status because it did not meet the substantial part test will owe an excise tax under section 4912 on all of its lobbying expenditures.
 Managers of the organization may also be jointly and severally liable for this tax.

 Expenditure test.
-As an alternative to the "substantial part" test, eligible public charities may elect the "expenditure test" of section 501(h).
-The expenditure test generally permits higher limits for lobbying expenditures than allowed under the "substantial part" test.
-Electing public charities are subject to the lobbying expenditure definitions of section 4911, which are generally more liberal than the definitions under the "substantial part" test.
+As an alternative to the substantial part test, eligible public charities may elect the expenditure test of section 501(h).
+The expenditure test generally permits higher limits for lobbying expenditures than allowed under the substantial part test.
+Electing public charities are subject to the lobbying expenditure definitions of section 4911, which are generally more liberal than the definitions under the substantial part test.
 Section 4911 applies only to public charities that made a valid section 501(h) election by filing Form 5768, Election/Revocation of Election by an Eligible Section 501(c)(3) Organization To Make Expenditures To Influence Legislation.